amacdougall/blog-posts/pp_01_command.md

 Both approaches can be effective.
-An array of simple action codes such as "element 123abc color = #ff0000", or more computer-readable data objects such as `{targetID: "123abc", property: "color", value: 0xff0000}`, will work for a long time, especially if you write a simple interpreter for such commands.
-But once you need to undelete a complex object, your undelete command must suddenly contain all the commands necessary to rebuild the object from scratch; or you begin to cache deleted objects for potential resurrection, and must perforce remember to purge them on history break.
+An array of simple action codes such as "element 123abc color = #ff0000", or more computer-readable data objects such as `{targetID: "123abc", action: "move", x: 120, y: 0}`, will work for a long time, especially if you write a simple interpreter for such commands.
+But once you need to undelete a complex object, your undelete command must suddenly contain all the commands necessary to rebuild the object from scratch; or you begin to cache deleted objects for potential resurrection, and must perforce remember to purge them when discarding a history branch.

 Keeping a snapshot of the whole state is simple enough, as long as your model is amenable to serialization in the first place.
 But unless you're restoring a